Sebastian-/Porton-Health-Kiosk/README.md

 # Porton Health Kiosk

-A full stack web application developed for Porton Health to provide medical clinics a quick and customizable method of checking in their patients.
+A full-stack web application developed for Porton Health to provide medical clinics a quick and customizable method of checking in their patients.
 This repo is a combination of all assets created over the course of the project.

-Links to each application's repo:
+Links to each section's repo:

 - [Admin client](https://github.com/carrotcorn/PortonHealthKioskAdminFrontend)
 - [Kiosk client](https://github.com/carrotcorn/PortonHealthKioskPatientEnd)